-Placards.
 Placards are used to warn others of hazardous materials.
-Placards are signs put on the outside of a vehicle and on bulk packages, which identify the hazard class of the cargo.
+Placards are signs put on the outside of a vehicle and on bulk packages that identify the hazard class of the cargo.
 A placarded vehicle must have at least four identical placards.
-They are put on the front, rear, and both sides of the vehicle.
+They are put on the front, rear and both sides of the vehicle.
 See Figure 9.3.
 Placards must be readable from all four directions.
-They are at least 10 3/4 inches square, square-on-point, in a diamond shape.
+These signs should be at least 10 3⁄4 inches square and are displayed with the square turned so that its corners form the top, bottom, left and right points of a diamond.
 Cargo tanks and other bulk packaging display the identification number of their contents on placards or orange panels or white square-on-point displays that are the same size as placards.